joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV.md

 Based in Nottingham (on-site)
 Capital One is a global financial services provider, regulated in both the UK and US, serving over three million UK customers and more than one thousand internal users.
 For my last 4 years, I was Head of Application Operations, running four application support teams in an SRE and automation based model.
-Before this role, I was a Technical Programme Manager (TPM), and Service Transition Manager before that.
-Responsibilities as Head of Application Operations:
+Before this role, I was a Technical Programme Manager (TPM), and Service Transition Manager before that Responsibilities as Head of Application Operations
 - Ensured high availability and reliability for customer-facing portals, mobile applications, and internal systems, consistently meeting uptime targets
 - Oversaw complex data transfers, vendor integrations, and the management of cloud data lakes and business intelligence platforms, driving seamless operations
 - Developed and implemented a standardised transition framework, successfully coordinating over 50 Agile squads to optimise delivery processes